TONEnoTONE/GRID/README.md

 This will start a webserver at 8080.
 We will use this locally to serve the audio files.

 ### 2) Plovr
 Plovr will halp make working with closure EVEN MORE enjoyable.
 If you can beieve that.

+You will need a JRE version 1.7 >=.
+Go here to get it: http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

 ``` ./compiler/plovr.sh ```